Pelvic Health Physical Therapy Courses in Japan

 The Academy plans to offer the following courses.
 To learn more about each course, please scroll down to view each course description.
 Please note that course content is regularly updated; therefore, the total contact hours listed below are subject to change.

-Are you interested in taking a course in the UAE?
+Are you interested in taking a course in Japan?
 Sign up for our e-mail listserv so that you can receive an e-mail when we open registration!

 Click below to get redirected to our host's website.